-Another obvious advantage of opting for a solution that is solely dedicated to agriculture technology is the extent of localisation that is possible.
-Many of the farmers, especially in developing economies, are more comfortable with local languages.
+Another obvious advantage of opting for a solution that is solely dedicated to agriculture technology is the extent of localization that is possible.
+Many farmers, especially in developing economies, are more comfortable with local languages.
 Offering them a service that is capable of easily integrating local languages ensures a much better experience and thus enhances overall adoption.

 Agribusinesses, small and large, always have a fairly detailed roadmap for the future.
 When various heads come together to answer the “what’s next?” in terms of expansion and scaling up of operations, farm management solutions should be the least of their concerns.

-Ultimately, what differentiates a good technology solution in agriculture from a great one is its ability to use data not just to accurately inform and predict the current outcome, but to use this data to constantly develop newer features that enhance the existing system and build efficiencies for the future.
+Ultimately, what differentiates a good agriculture software from a great one is its ability to use data not just to accurately inform and predict the current outcome, but to use this data to constantly develop newer features that enhance the existing system and build efficiencies for the future.

-Like any other industry that is harnessing the power of big data and machine learning to further improve what is already being practised, technology in agriculture too needs to be focussed towards enhancing overall productivity and making more sustainable decisions to support our planet.
+Like any other industry that is harnessing the power of big data and machine learning to further improve what is already being practiced, technology in agriculture, too, needs to be focused on enhancing overall productivity and making more sustainable decisions to support our planet.